hongyusu/hongyusu.github.io/_posts/2015-10-18-spark-classification-models.md

 - The result somehow demonstrates that on [a6a](https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/binary.html#a6a) dataset, SVM achieves better performance compared to logistic regression.
 In particular, the classification accuracy of SVM on test dataset is about 2% higher than logistic regression.

-# Linear models
+# Linear classification models

 Two classification learning methods will be discussed, support vector machines SVM and logistic regression LR.
 The application context is single label binary classification.
 They can also be applied to single label multiclass classification which however will not be covered in this blog post.

 ## Load and save data files

-- `loadLibSVMFile` is the function to load data file in `libsvm` format.
+- `loadLibSVMFile` is the function to load data from file in `libsvm` format, which is a very popular file format for spark feature representation.
-- Read data file in `libsvm` format with the following command.
-This command will generate a spark labelPoint data structure.
+- In particular, load data from file in `libsvm` format with the following command.
+This command will generate a Spark labelPoint data structure.

   {% highlight Python linenos %}
     parsedData = MLUtils.loadLibSVMFile(sc, "../Data/a6a")